 He graduated from Ohio state on an academic scholarship.
 He says he reinvented himself in college once he was away from his dad, but he inherited his dad’s work ethic.
 He is a self-proclaimed terrible sleeper and often describes himself as “Aspbergery”.

 After graduating university, Manouso and his Greek buddies moved to California to open a Philly Steak restaurant.
 His girlfriend Rita, who later became his wife, went with him to California.
 He and Rita ran in the same circles at Ohio State.
 Once they got to California, Manouso realized there were too many cooks in the kitchen so he walked away from the venture and took on a series of jobs to make ends meet.
-He struggled with back pain and found his way to a copy of Light on Yoga.
+He struggled with back pain since he was a teen, and eventually found his way to a copy of Light on Yoga.
 He started reading the book and practicing the poses and found some relief from the back pain he had struggled with for years.
 He practiced out of the book for a couple of years and learned that the guy who wrote the book- BKS Iyengar- who he presumed was dead because of the old looking pictures in the book, was coming to the Bay Area.
 The year was 1976.
 If you know Manouso, you would not be surprised to learn that he found a way into that sold-out workshop and he found his way to speak with BKS Iyengar.
 He asked Iyengar about his back pain and Iyengar told him to come to India.
 A few months later, Manouso and Rita put all their stuff in storage and traveled to India to find Iyengar.
-Who knows what makes a great teacher but in Manouso’s case I think it is a combination of his elephant like memory and ability to make connections, his work ethic, his tenaciousness, his lack of self-conciousness, and the pain and loss he suffered as a child.
+Who knows what makes a great teacher but in Manouso’s case I think it is a combination of his elephant like memory and ability to make connections, his work ethic, his tenaciousness, his lack of self-consciousness, and the pain and loss he suffered as a child.
 He took to Iyengar yoga with burning zeal and it did not take BKS Iyengar very long to recognize that Manouso was a devoted and quick student.
 The two formed a very close bond and Manouso saw Iyengar as the father figure he never had.
 And, Iyengar trusted Manouso like his own son, if not more.

 Manouso’s classes inspire.